 Illustrated diary

-The finale of one of the hottest series and a surprising Japanese restaurant: what you can't miss this week
+The return of The Last of the Line and an apocalyptic series: what you can't miss this week

 What you may have missed and what you definitely can't miss: the cultural and leisure activities of 'Ara Domingo'